mdsol/mauth-client-python/docs/examples.rst

 Accessing an iMedidata User Endpoint
 ------------------------------------

-This sample shows the code to make a call to the `iMedidata API <http://developer.imedidata.com/desktop/homepage.htm>`_.
+This sample shows the code to make a call to the iMedidata API endpoint.
-In this case we retrieve the user details using the `Listing User Account Details <http://developer.imedidata.com/desktop/ActionTopics/Users/Listing_User_Account_Details.htm>`_ API call.

 Note the extracted method `generate_signer` for creating a MAuth Request signer using either the key text or a reference to a Private Key file.